Best Known For

 After the Hardy Boys went off the air in 1979, Stevenson initially struggled to find other roles, especially since he refused to accept offers for parts that cast him as another preppy teenager.
 In 1981, he played a rock star who has a nervous breakdown in the TV movie This House Possessed.
 In 1983, Burt Reynolds cast Stevenson as the villainous Aubrey James in the popular racing flick Stroker Ace.
 "Frank Hardy is dead!"
 Stevenson commented gleefully in an interview at the time.
 "It took me three years to overcome that image."

-Although he remains best remembered for his role as Frank Hardy, Parker Stevenson successfully shed his prep school image to go on to played a variety of roles with equal skill—from a villainous NASCAR driver and a Civil War soldier to a scientific genius and a lifeguard-slash-attorney.
-The turning point in Stevenson's career came shortly after the conclusion of the Hardy Boys in 1979, when he turned down teen idol roles and staked his career on redefining himself as an actor.
-"The person who helped break [the pattern] was Burt Reynolds," Stevenson recalled.
-"He said, 'You're an actor.
-You can do this.'
-And it was the beginning of playing characters who were different."
+Although he remains best remembered for his role as Frank Hardy, Parker Stevenson successfully shed his squeaky clean image to move forward towards playing a variety of roles with equal skill—from a villainous NASCAR driver and a Civil War soldier to a scientific genius and a lifeguard and attorney.

 profile name: Parker Stevenson profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Your Friends' Connections